 Quinoa Cakes with Poached Eggs

-Step out of your dinner rut with these easy, freezer friendly quinoa cakes.
+Step out of your dinner rut with these easy, freezer-friendly Quinoa Cakes.
 Top with a pile of fresh kale and a poached egg for a year-round updated take on breakfast for dinner.

 Life is crazy, friends.
 Two kids.
 New job.
 Planning a move to a new house.
 Slow, leisurely evenings cooking complicated dinners are a thing of the past.